Hurricane Dorian unleashes catastrophic damage in Bahamas: VIDEO

 Dorian made landfall in the Abaco Islands Sunday afternoon and reached maximum sustained winds reaching 185 mph with gusts up to 220 mph.
 The National Hurricane Center said Dorian is tied with the 1935 Labor Day storm for the strongest hurricane on record.

-Bahamian fficials said they received a "tremendous" number of calls from people in flooded homes.
+Bahamian officials said they received a "tremendous" number of calls from people in flooded homes.
 Forecasters warned that Dorian could generate a storm surge as high as 23 feet.

 WATCH: Bahamas resident shows, describes conditions as Dorian pounds island nation